maxchehab/wssh/README.md

 ```bash
 $ npm install
 ```
 Some fancy text will start scrolling down matrix style.
-If you are in a public area with an audience, this is a great opportunity to full-screen your terminal and rollplay as 4chan, the internet's greatest hacker.
+If you are in a public area with an audience, this is a great opportunity to F11 your terminal and rollplay as 4chan, the internet's greatest hacker.

 Awesome?
 No errors?
 Perfect!
 Just...
 ```bash